anebz/cloud/Accreditations/aws_solutions_associate.md

 EBS volumes spport live config changes in production, you can change volume type, size and IOPS capacity without service interruptions.

 EBS volumes are off-instance, they can persist independently from the life of an instance.
+To prevent EBS from being deleted when an instance terminates, set the value of DeleteOnTermination to False.

 ### Redshift